bartorzech2/qboard/S11nQt/README.txt

  ~> qmake
  ~> make

-The library will be built to ./build/$QT_VERSION/...
+The shared library will be built to ./build/$QT_VERSION/...
 To install it, simply copy it to somewhere in your libs path.
 If you need the headers, simply copy ./include/s11n.net to some directory in your includes path.
 If you already have libs11n instead, then you only need to copy ./include/s11n.net/s11n/qt into your existing <s11n.net/s11n> directory and copy ./include/s11n.net/s11n/proxy/qt to <s11n.net/s11n/proxy>.

+Note that a static-library build will not work properly - this is a limitation of s11n.